 Here is a video from Teeth4Life outlining what gum disease is, and how you can help yourself manage it at home.

-We would advise that the best steps to control gum disease is:
+We would advise that the best steps to control gum disease are:

 - Stop smoking if you are smoking cigarettes.
 Consider vaping instead.